-Pastor Jarrod Hylden began serving Skrefsrud Lutheran in June, 2015.
-He has been married to Elise for eight years and they have two young children, Winnie and August.
+Pastor Jarrod Hylden began serving Skrefsrud Lutheran in 2015.
+He has been married to Elise for nine years and they have two young children.
 Pastor Jarrod is originally from Park River, ND.
 He graduated from the Association Free Lutheran Bible School in 2007, Concordia College (Moorhead) in 2011, and the Association Free Lutheran Theological Seminary in 2015.

 Every Sunday Pastor Jarrod aims to preach Christ crucified and risen for our salvation.
-He would love to visit with you if you have any questions or would like to talk.
+He would love to visit with you and encourage you in your walk with the Lord.

 Office Hours: Tue: 9am-12pm, 1pm-5pm;

 Office location: 46920 292nd St, Beresford, SD 57004

 Pastor Jarrod blogs with other Free Lutheran pastors at www.servantspen.com

 Character Formation Takes a Long, Long, Long, Long, Long, Long, (really long), Time

 Character is formed over a lifetime.
 We notice changes not from week to week, nor from month to month, but only as we look back at how we’ve progressed throughout the years.
 It’s like trying to measure the growth of a tree in the yard.
 We’re probably not going to notice its growth throughout one summer.
 But one day we’ll happen to look at the tree and think to ourselves, “I remember when it used to be the same height as the garage.
 Look at it now!”
 Character formation is the same way.
 One day someone will say something nasty to you and you will hold your tongue.
 You’ll stop and reflect, “If someone would’ve said that to me five years ago, I would’ve snapped right back at them!”
 Praise God for the slow, sanctifying work of character formation.